Schedule a Consult

 - What other expectations do you have?

 Participating in research during the summer allows students to focus on their projects in a more intensive way that may not be possible during the academic year.
-UT Austin students are able to do research in labs on campus as well as through programs hosted by outside institutions.
+UT Austin students can do research informally in labs on campus as well as through formal programs hosted by outside institutions all over the US and the world.

-If you have questions about how to find a summer program or would like assistance crafting your application materials, make a consultation appointment with one of our student ambassadors.
+If you have questions about how to find a summer program or would like assistance crafting your application materials, make a consultation appointment in Handshake with one of our Experiential Learning Ambassadors.

 -